Do Federal Agencies Actually Use MacBooks?

 Longevity and Durability

-Macbooks are known for their long lifespan, which can make them a cost-effective choice over time.
-Their durable construction also makes them suitable for demanding environments.
+Macbooks are known for their long lifespan, which can make them cost-effective over time.
+Their durable construction makes them suitable for demanding environments.

 Software Ecosystem

-The Apple ecosystem, including apps, software updates, and integration with other Apple devices, provides a seamless user experience, which can improve productivity and efficiency for government employees.
+The Apple ecosystem, including apps, software updates, and integration with other Apple devices, provides a seamless user experience that can improve productivity for government employees.

 User Preference